Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Despite their differences (or because of them), both synchronous and asynchronous messaging have a place in your customer service strategy.

-When to use synchronous messaging.
+When to use Synchronous Messaging.

 • When troubleshooting issues with customers: It’s much easier to walk customers through troubleshooting in real-time, instead of stretching out the conversation over hours or days.

-• For building relationships: Asynchronous messaging is a great way to build customer relationships.
+• When building relationships: Asynchronous messaging is a great way to build customer relationships.
 Since there’s no clear ending, customers can continue to go back to the same chat and have conversations throughout their customer journey.

 Asynchronous Messaging: How to Use it to Deliver Exceptional Customer Service